netgiro/netgiro.github.io/http-post-request.md

 ---

 # HTTP Post request

+When the customer is ready to checkout you must make a POST request to Netgíró with the following parameters:

 | Name | Data Type | Required | Description | Example |
 | ------------- | ------------- | ------------- | ------------- | ------------- |